kushalahuja02/Investigating-Imdb-Movies-Dataset/README.md

 ## Objectives
 Using this dataset, I aim to answer intriguing questions such as:
 - Which movies are the most profitable?
-- Who are the top-rated directors and production companies?
+- Who are the top-rated directors
+- Which are the top production companies, and what is their share?
-- What are the trends in movie popularity across different months?
+- What are the trends in movie popularity across different months and is there any relation between them?
 - Is there a correlation between a movie's budget and its revenue?

 ## Technologies Used